CyberFlameGO/svnpython/Doc/library/random.rst

    Return an object capturing the current internal state of the generator.
 This object can be passed to :func:`setstate` to restore the state.

-   .. versionadded:: 2.1

-   .. versionchanged:: 2.6
    State values produced in Python 2.6 cannot be loaded into earlier versions.

 .. function:: setstate(state)